MathematicGuy/RemoteObsidian/Artificial Intelligence/SaP Week 2 - Describing probability distributions and probability distributions with multiple variables.md

 **Game:** There are 8 billion people in the world.
 There is a bag with their 8 billion names, and each person is given a random name from it.
 What is the expected number of correct assignments?
->If there only 3 people's name in the bag, there are 3 correct out of all permuation the name handed to the right people. and its average is 1.
+>If there only 3 people's name in the bag, there are 3 corrects out of all permuation the name handed to the right people and its average is 1.
 ![[Pasted image 20241029160112.png]]
-> What about 8 billion peoples? a simpler way to do this is to calc the sum of for each people exected value.
+> What about 8 billion peoples? a simpler way to do this is to calc the sum of each people exected value.
 The result remain 1
 ![[Pasted image 20241029160509.png]]
 > Apply to 8 billion, we got the fomula: $$\mathbb{E}[Matches] = n * \frac{1}{n} = 1$$
 > ![[Pasted image 20241029160919.png]]